 Now it’s much better, dinner still takes a while to do.
 But, I no longer wait 2 hours for a chicken dinner and I can go into a clean kitchen after dinner.
 He has come a long way and I am so proud!

 Don’t let the dishes pile up in the sink and think “I’ll do them after dinner;” do them while dinner is cooking.
 Because, believe you me, I hate cleaning up a ton of dishes after I’ve finished cooking and eating a delicious meal!

-In the restaurant that I shared my little story with you all about, I was struggling to keep up with the hectically fast paced kitchen when I first started.
-I was put on the pantry station (I did all of the salads, cold appetizers and desserts… yeah a lot going on all at once) and was having a hard time getting all of the dishes done that needed to be done when they needed to be done.
+In the restaurant that I worked the wood oven, I struggled when I first started to keep up with the hectically fast-paced kitchen.
+I was put on the pantry station which was in charge of salads and desserts.
+I was having a hard time getting all the dishes done that needed to be done when they needed to be done.
 The owner/ head chef came to me one day and told me a little secret which I have applied to every kitchen job since then and other aspects of my life as well.

-He told me “Marlee, you need to set up your station like the cockpit of an F-16.
+“Marlee, you need to set up your station like the cockpit of an F-16.
 Set up your station the exact same way, every day, so that it becomes just muscle memory for you.
-You’ll reach over by your tomatoes to get your apples because that’s where you put them every day; you put your salt in the same container and in the same place every day; you put your knife, your mandolin, your steel, your cutting board, your bowls all in the same spot every day and you’ll get faster.”
-That was probably the best piece of advice I got from that job and have carried it with me since.
-I stress that at every job and at every station I’ve worked because it works!
+You’ll reach over for your tomatoes to get your apples because that’s where you put them every day; you put your salt in the same container and in the same place every day; you put your knife, your mandolin, your steel, your cutting board, your bowls all in the same spot every day and you’ll get faster.”

 - Mise en place (have a game plan!)